-In connection with mining, milling and exploration activities in Mexico, we are subject to Mexican federal, state, and local laws and regulations governing the protection of the environment, including laws and regulations relating to protection of air and water quality, hazardous waste management and mine reclamation as well as the protection of endangered or threatened species.
+In connection with mining, milling, and exploration activities in Mexico, we are subject to Mexican federal, state, and local laws and regulations governing the protection of the environment, including laws and regulations relating to the protection of air and water quality, hazardous waste management, mine reclamation, as well as the protection of endangered or threatened species.
 The government department responsible for environmental protection in Mexico is Secretaria de Medio Ambiente y Recursos Naturales ("SEMARNAT").
 SEMARNAT has broad authority over environmental regulations and standards.
-Potential areas of environmental consideration for mining companies, such as ours, include but are not limited to, acid rock drainage, cyanide containment and handling, contamination of water sources, dust, and noise.
+Potential areas of environmental consideration for mining companies, such as ours, include but are not limited to acid rock drainage, cyanide containment and handling, contamination of water sources, dust, and noise.

 For operations at our Don David Gold Mine, we have secured and continue to maintain various regulatory permits from federal, state, and local agencies.
-These governmental and regulatory permits generally govern the processes being used to operate, the stipulations concerning air quality and water issues, and the plans and obligations for reclamation of the properties at the conclusion of operations.
+These governmental and regulatory permits generally govern the processes being used to operate, the stipulations concerning air quality, water issues, hazardous and waste management, and the plans and obligations for reclamation of the properties at the conclusion of operations.
 These laws and regulations are continually changing and are generally becoming more restrictive.

 Our production stage mines in Mexico have reclamation plans in place that we believe meet all applicable legal and regulatory requirements.
-As of December 31, 2021, \$3.1 million has been accrued on our Consolidated Balance Sheets for reclamation costs relating to our production and exploration stage properties in Mexico.
+As of December 31, 2022, \$10.4 million has been accrued on our Consolidated Balance Sheets for reclamation costs relating to our production and exploration stage properties in Mexico.

 The State of Michigan has been delegated authority under federal environmental law to issue all necessary environmental permits required for the Back Forty project.
-The State of Michigan's "Natural Resource Environmental Protection Act" provides rules and regulations for the State Department of Environment, Great Lakes and Energy (EGLE) to issue permits for mining, treated wastewater discharge, air emissions and related environmental permits necessary for the project.
-Pending positive results from the definitive feasibility study, the company plans to submit all necessary permit applications in 2022.
+The State of Michigan's "Natural Resource Environmental Protection Act" provides rules and regulations for the State Department of Environment, Great Lakes and Energy (EGLE) to issue permits for mining, treated wastewater discharge, air emissions, and related environmental permits necessary for the project.